How Taxes Affect Your Stock Investments

 Consider Tax Consequences Before Investing

 It is important to keep taxes in mind when investing in the stock market.
-If you don't consider the tax consequences of your stock investments, you will end up with much less than you planned.
+If you don't consider the tax consequences of your stock investments, you could end up with much less than you planned.

 There are two tax environments for investing in stocks: qualified retirement accounts and regular accounts.
 You will most likely have some investments in both environments.

-Qualified Retirement Accounts
+Taxes on Retirement Accounts

 There are certain restrictions on regular and Roth retirement accounts, so consult your tax advisor before deciding on the best option for you.

 What if you sell for a loss?
 In many cases, you can claim a long or short-term capital loss.
 These losses can often be used to offset capital gains.
+You can deduct $3,000 of capital losses.
+Any losses beyond $3,000 can be carried over into future years.

 It is important to consider the tax consequences of your stock investments.
 Generally, the more you can put into a qualified retirement account, the better it is from a tax point of view.